madskristensen/PackageInstaller/README.md

 ### Features

-- Supports Bower, npm, JSPM and NuGet
+- Supports Bower, npm, JSPM, TSD (DefinatelyTyped) and NuGet
 - Works for all project types including ASP.NET 5, WebForms, Website projects and more
 - Intellisense for package names and versions
 - Automatically creates package.json or bower.json if missing